 - The Uncompromising Diary of Sallie McNeill, 1858-1867, written by a granddaughter of Levi Jordan, Sallie McNeill, has been edited with notations by Jordan descendant Ginny McNeill Raska and Dr. Mary Lynne Gasaway Hill and published by Texas A&M University press.
 It is available through local booksellers and directly from Texas A&M University press.

 - Levi Jordan purchased a half-league of land (2,214 acres) from an original Mexican land grant to Samuel May Williams, one of Stephen F. Austin’s personal assistants.

-- The slave quarters area of the plantation has yielded a trove of artifacts that offer an unprecedented view into African American culture in 19th century Texas.
+- The slave quarters area of the plantation has yielded a trove of artifacts that offer an unprecedented view into African American culture in nineteenth-century Texas.